Here, I give you the Koek recipe. But first the back story…

 Ah ha ha.

 You, like me, have sadly underestimated the Dutch.
 They are clean, and grow lovely flowers, but their recipes are a maze of insanity.
-I found that out the hard way years ago when I asked my sweet Mother-in-law for her Koek recipe.
-She very sweetly wrote it out for me.
-Then I quickly began to ruin it.
-I probably made it about 20 failed times before I cracked that code.
+I found this out the hard way years ago when I asked my sweet Mother-in-law for her Koek recipe.
+She kindly wrote it out for me.
+Then I began to ruin it, again and again.

-I acted sort of dumbfounded about this tactic, since she had failed to mention this little tidbit in her recipe.
+This was shocking, since she had failed to mention this in her recipe.
 When I asked her about this issue, she said “Oh yes, it would ruin your Koek if you didn’t do this part”.

 First, a note about which flour you use.
-For some dumb reason, it’s a complicating issue in this blasted recipe.
 Apparently the finer the flour, the sloppier the Koek.
-So don’t buy presifted flour, and don’t for pete’s sake, sift your flour.
-If in the last stage when you’re about to put it into the pan, you think hmm, this looks REALLY greasy, it’s probably because there isn’t enough flour…in that case, I just grab a handful of flour and mix it in really quick.
+Don’t buy pre-sifted flour.
+If you become experienced at ruining Koek, you’ll want to look into this.
+If in the last stage when you’re about to put it into the pan, you think hmm, this looks REALLY greasy, it’s probably because there isn’t enough flour (and there will be no reason why it isn’t enough flour, it just happens)…in that case, I grab a small handful of flour and mix it in really quick.
 But I understand if that makes you uncomfortable.
 I’m just mentioning all the crazy things I have had to do to make my Koek turn out.

-Also, I wouldn’t use a mixer, or a Kitchenaid for this, you will have much less control of what is going wrong.
+Don’t use a mixer, or a KitchenAid for this, you will have much less control of what is going wrong.

 Bake for 25-35 minutes.
 Yeah.
 How do I explain this to you?
 It is done when it poofs up in the center in a huge bubble, and is just settling after the bubble phase.
-I know.
-Or, you can bake it for the full 35 minutes and it will be nice and done and crunchy.
-We like ours soft and just a little more done than chewy.
+Or, you can bake it for the full 35 minutes and it will be crunchy.
+We don’t like ours crunchy.

 Koek